Xeplosion/cs1440-proj3/doc/Plan.md

 *   [ ] **Tag** the last commit in this phase `designed` and push it to GitLab.
     *   *Grace Points: if this tag is pushed before 11:59 PM on the Monday before the due date, you will receive up to 5 points back*

+record_matches_fips(record, areas):
+    for areas
+        if fip index of record equals areas index return True
+    return False

+record_is_all_industries(record):
+    extract industry and ownership codes from record check if they match the code that indicates all industries or all ownership types

+record_is_software_industry(record):
+    extract industry type code and return True if software company

+get_fips(record):
+    returns the index of the QCEW containing the FIP code

+get_estabs(record):
+    returns the index of the QCEW containing the establishment counts

+get emplvl(record):
+    returns the index of the QCEW containing the employment levels

+get_wages(record):
+    get the index for all 4 quarters wages returns the sum of these 4 numbers

 Phase 2: Implementation (tag name `implemented`)
 ------------------------------------------------